Adil Ray: ITV

-In August 2018 Ray temporarily replaced Piers Morgan as a co-host on ITV's Good Morning Britain.
+In August 2018, Ray temporarily replaced Piers Morgan as a co-host on ITV's Good Morning Britain.

 From February 2019, Ray has become the guest presenter for Good Morning Britain, appearing during the February, April and Summer Holidays.

+In 2019, Ray played the role of Murad Beg in ITV's six-part historical drama series Beecham House.
+The series is set in 1795 in Delhi, India, and co-created, directed and produced by Gurinder Chadha.

 In 2020, Ray was scheduled twice weekly during the summer holidays in July and August, covering for the main presenters during their summer break.
 During this time Ray continued the show's coverage of the Coronavirus Pandemic, most often presenting on Thursdays with Charlotte Hawkins and Fridays with Ranvir Singh.

+Ray portrayed Imran Khan in ITV's acclaimed 2021 mini-series Stephen.
+The series, written by Frank Cottrell Boyce and Joe Cottrell Boyce, was based on the book in Pursuit of the Truth by DCI Clive Driscoll, about the 1993 murder of Stephen Lawrence, and starred Steve Coogan in the role of DCI Clive Driscoll.

-In 2021, Ray began presenting the revival of word based quiz show, Lingo which premiered on New Years Day.
+In 2021, Ray began presenting the revival of word-based quiz show, Lingo which premiered on New Years Day.